 Treasurer - Jordan Chisholm

-"I know about NAMI because the Family to Family Program gave my parent's help, support and education during an incredibly terrifying time when my own struggle with mental illness began.
-I was diagnosed with Bipolar 1 when I was twenty one years old, and itt has now been 10 years since my last hospitalization.
-During the last decade, I have progressed in my career, fostered a strong independence, traveled extensively, and had a full and supportive social circle that created a much happier and healthier lifestyle.
-My life since has been in large part, peaceful and fun!"
-Jordan has a BA in International Spanish for the Professions, and also earned a Paralegal Certificate from Arapahoe Community College.
-She now works for Computershare in Highlands Ranch, CO.
-Jordan's latest ambition is to be trained as an "In Our Own Voice" presenter.
+"I know about NAMI because the Family to Family Program gave my parents education and support during an incredibly terrifying time, when my own struggle with mental illness began.
+I was diagnosed when I was twenty one years old, and it has now been 12 years since my last hospitalization.
+During the last decade, I have progressed in my career, fostered a strong independence, traveled extensively, developed a full and supportive social circle, and created a balanced lifestyle – all in spite of the unexpected setback and struggle my illness initially presented to me.
+Ironically, the self-awareness and growth that my recovery has required from me has resulted in a fulfilment, peace, and undeniable appreciation of my health, myself and life.
+I am thrilled to be a Board member of NAMI, and to contribute to this essential and incredibly effective organization.
+I hope to bring my life experience and perspective and perpetuate a message of hope in the face of stigma.”
+Jordan has a BA in International Spanish for the Professions.
+She works in the financial industry as an AVP and Relationship Manager.
+Jordan is trained as an "In Our Own Voice" presenter.

 Member at Large - Mitch Kusick